jakenguyen0118/joebot/project-worksheet.md

     - An array of lecture notes for each unit
 - Command: learn
     - An array of new tech we've seen/heard of but was not thoroughly taught
+- Command: labs
+    - List of all labs throughout the cohort
+- Command: hw
+    - List of all assigned homework
 - Command: hwlink
     - Link to HW Submission
 - Command: exit
     - Link to our favorite thing to do...
 Filling out exit tickets
 - Command: saveme
     - JoeBot will ask the user who sent the command to share their screen
+- Command: algorithms
+    - List of all algorithms during the morning and assigned for homework
 - Command: algos
     - Illustrious Kenny Cruz
 - Command: alex